 “I can’t compete with that.”
 I don’t know if I said it in my head or out loud.
 Everything was muddled together.

-Grace– I know it’s totally random that I’m emailing you — and please don’t tell Noah that I’m coming to you — but I really need your opinion.
+Grace– I know it’s totally random that I’m emailing you — and please don’t tell Burton that I’m coming to you — but I really need your opinion.
 I honestly have no idea what to do.
-With the knowledge that you have, if you were me, would you power through with Noah or cut your losses now?
+With the knowledge that you have, if you were me, would you power through with Burton or cut your losses now?
 Please be honest.

 Sorry, I know it’s wildly inappropriate.

-We got up to get a bloody mary before Noah had to start working.
+We got up to get a bloody mary before Burton had to start working.
 We checked the weather before we left.

 “It’s negative fourteen degrees?!”
 I said.

 “No. It’s negative fifteen.
 Negative fourteen is the high,” he said.